Andrew Henderson

 global citizen in the 21st century… and how you can join the movement.

-How to Avoid Inheritance Tax: Everything You Need to Know
+How to Avoid Inheritance Tax: What You Need to Know

-If you ask any wealthy person in the US or any western country, how much taxes they pay, chances are they won’t be able to name all types of taxes.
+If you ask any wealthy person in the US or any western country how many taxes they pay, chances are they won’t be able to name them all.

 Governments don’t tax only the wealthy, of course, but many countries have set a threshold for certain tax categories.